KSSRUTHI/Employee-Salary-Prediction_IBM-SkillsBuild/README.md

 - Successfully predicted salary brackets using machine learning
 - Logistic Regression offered a good balance between performance and interpretability
 - The project helps automate salary classification and supports HR decision-making
 ---

-## 🔮 Future Scope

-- Add more features like job title, skill level, and company type
-- Use deep learning models for better accuracy
-- Convert the model into a real-time salary predictor web app

----

 ## 📚 References